EXL/P2kDoom/P2kDoom8/Source/stubs_sdl/ReadMe.md

-Just a stub header files for SDL port.
+Just stub header files for the SDL port.